revaturelabs/interviewquestions/Java/Maven/Introduction to Maven.md

  <blockquote>

  We can create a simple project in Maven using <code> archetype:generate </code> in command promt using Maven.
- Syntax to generate a project architecture
+ Syntax to generate a project architecture.

  </blockquote>